ttalvitie/tinygeom2d/README.md

 // Compute the visible vertices and edges in the domain from given center point
 // in the interior of the domain, i.e. domain.isInteriorPoint(center) returns
 // true.
-Throws std::domain_error if the center point is not in the interior.
+// Throws std::domain_error if the center point is not in the interior.
+// Time complexity: O(n log n), where n = domain boundary size.
 PointVisibility computePointVisibility(const Domain& domain, Point center);

 // The visibile vertices and edges of a domain from a center vertex in the